 Other Ways to Celebrate Halloween in Spain

 In addition to Día de Todos los Santos and Día de los Difuntos customs—mostly practiced by the older generation nowadays—many modern Halloween events are now taking place throughout Spain.

 - Horror and Fantasy Film Festival: Every year, San Sebastian hosts this film festival for the horror and fantasy genre.
 It also includes street shows, performances, live music, comedy, and exhibitions.
 In 2020, it's scheduled for October 30 through November 6.

-Saturdays from April through October: Explore Barcelona's neighborhoods and serpentine streets on this guided English-speaking tour that tells tales of exorcisms, witchcraft, haunted convents, paranormal activity, and the shocking history of the Arc de Triomf and the Church of Santa Maria.
+- Ghost Night Walking Tour: You can explore Barcelona's neighborhoods and serpentine streets on this guided (English-speaking) tour that tells tales of exorcisms, witchcraft, haunted convents, paranormal activity, and the shocking history of the Arc de Triomf and the Church of Santa Maria.

-Year-round: Zombies take over towns and villages all over Spain as they roam from dusk till dawn.
-If this kind of event excites you more than frightens you, check for special zombie-themed events around Halloween in the towns of Cuellar, Alcázar de San Juan, Archena, and Catalayud.
+- Zombie Events and Role-Play Games: Around the time of Halloween, "zombies" usually take over towns and villages all over Spain, roaming the streets from dusk until dawn.
+Check for special zombie-themed events in the towns of Cuellar, Alcázar de San Juan, Archena, and Calatayud.

 - Tosantos: In all of Spain, Cadiz in Andalusia is perhaps the best—but definitely the strangest—place to celebrate All Saints' Day.
 At this week-long festival, known as Tosantos, you'll witness all sorts of peculiar things at the market (for instance, both merchants and goods donning costumes).